Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 Sabra shrugged.
 “I don't know.
 I

-good as another, I su “a
+good as another, I suppose.”

 Theron found himself remember-